paperless-ngx/paperless-ngx/docs/configuration.md

 `PAPERLESS_EMAIL_CERTIFICATE_FILE=<path>`

-: Configures an additional SSL certificate file containing a [combined key and certificate](https://docs.python.org/3/library/ssl.html#combined-key-and-certificate) file for validating SSL connections against mail providers.
+: Configures an additional SSL certificate file containing a [certificate](https://docs.python.org/3/library/ssl.html#certificates) or certificate chain which should be trusted for validating SSL connections against mail providers.
 This is for use with self-signed certificates against local IMAP servers.

     Defaults to None.